 Washington Walks offers seasonal tours, including Capitol Hauntings and The Most Haunted Houses.
 Or just book a Monuments by Moonlight walking tour or nighttime trolley tour and picture the goblins chasing scared tourists.

 Recommended by Daniel of Urban Abroad

-With temperatures ranging from the mid 70 to the low 80’s, you can avoid those sweltering summer days and have no issues when dining at an outside table in the morning or evening.
-Plus, with plenty of outdoor activities to do in Miami (outside of going to the beach) you’ll be spoilt for choice.
+With temperatures ranging from the mid-70s to the low 80s, you can avoid those sweltering summer days and have no issues dining at an outside table in the morning or evening.
+Plus, with plenty of outdoor activities in Miami (outside of going to the beach), you’ll be spoilt for choice.

 Miami is Safe to Visit

 Generally speaking, Miami is safe for both visitors and tourists, so if hanging around the vibrant South Beach area isn’t quite your thing, why not head down to Vizcaya Museum and Gardens?
 It serves as the perfect winter retreat and offers you ample space to wander around the landscaped gardens and fountains so you can escape the urban sprawl and relax in nature.

 If you are traveling with the family, you’ll find entertainment for the kids too, in October, check out Pinto’s Farm Pumpkin Patch to get down with the festive Halloween fun and entertainment.

 All in all, for those looking for a more affordable time to visit Miami and have close proximity to the beach, fall makes it the perfect time to go for more than one reason.